All Episodes

 David Koresh is the most notorious religious leader in the United States.

-When Christ reveals himself, he's gonna be according to the book.
+When Christ reveals himself, it's going to be according to the book.

 He gave me every reason to keep believing.